-Statement submitted by International Trade Union Confederation (ITUC), Education International (EI), and Public Services International (PSI), civil society organisations with consultative status at the Economic and Social Council
+Statement submitted by International Trade Union Confederation (ITUC), Education International (EI), Public Services International (PSI) and the International Transport Federation (ITF), civil society organisations with consultative status at the Economic and Social Council

 One of the main reasons why women join trade unions is to take charge of their own social and economic empowerment by getting organized and bargaining collectively for decent work.
 70 million women worldwide are represented in trade unions; consequently, unions are key stakeholders and actors in ensuring all of the Sustainable Development Goals are met by 2030.